 A chemical company called on TMI Coatings, Inc. (TMI) to restore/seal their truck unload containment area.
-Due to extreme chemical exposure, heavy truck traffic, and the expansion and contraction of the concrete temperature changes, precise care had to be paid to select a coating suitable for all these factors.
+Due to extreme chemical exposure, heavy truck traffic, and the expansion and contraction of the concrete, precise care had to be paid to select a coating suitable for all these factors.
 Our field technicians were also required to use extreme caution to ensure the highest safety measures were taken when working onsite not to risk exposure or injury due to the chemical environment.

 - Before we began work, the company thoroughly cleaned and neutralized the containment area and sump pit.

 - Sensitive equipment identified by the owner was wrapped with poly to protect it during the project.

 - Daily safety meetings were held in the presence of the owner.
 Only safety knives approved by the owner were allowed while working on site.

 - Surfaces were prepped with hand-held diamond grinders with vacuum attachments to collect the dust.
 All delaminated layers of old coating were removed to ensure the adhesion of subsequent coatings.